emazv72/MigraDoc/README.md

 # Last page header and footer

-- Add the DifferentLastPageHeaderFooter flag to enable the feature and add the corresponding headers and footers
+- Add the DifferentLastPageHeaderFooter flag and the corresponding headers and footers

         <Section>
             <Attributes>